gxc-nb/SPW/README.md

 # 🔍 SPW: Search-based Preference Weighting

-This repository implements **SPW (Search-based Preference Weighting)** — a unified single-stage framework for learning reward functions from both demonstrations and preference feedback.
+This repository implements **SPW (Search-based Preference Weighting)** — a unified framework for learning reward functions from both demonstrations and preferences.

 ```plaintext
 📦 SPW